CInet/meta/Plan.md

 following:

 - Patch: new data is added.
-- Minor: new columns are added.
+- Minor: new columns are added or changed in a way that doesn't affect SQL queries.
-- Major: there is a backwards incompatible schema change or data errors are fixed.
+- Major: there is a backwards-incompatible schema change or data errors are fixed.

 After its creation, the database is used in a read-only fashion, except